 As a matter of fact, these quilts are certainly machine-washable!
 We suggest complying with these guidelines for best results:

-- Machine wash with only cold water on delicate cycle.
+- Wash in a washing machine with completely cold water on gentle cycle.

 - Use light laundry soap, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the initial washing, add 1/2 cup vinegar as well as 2 tablespoons of salt along with the laundry soap.
 This natural home remedy stops hemorrhage and also helps to establish the colors in your quilt.

 - Remove quilt as soon as the washer finishes to decrease wrinkles and also color-bleeding.

 - Never ever put a quilt into the dryer!
 Line completely dry on a breezy day.

 - Quilts can be dry-cleaned at your own risk, however we definitely suggest washing.